Related Post: Early Autumn Canoeing In the Heart of Temagami

 We spent a couple of nights there.
 A scramble up to the viewpoint on the southwest corner of Florence Lake was a trip highlight.

 After negotiating a dozen sets of rapids from The Forks to Katherine Lake, The South Channel was our choice of descent to Willow Island Lake, leaving the North Channel for another possible visit.

 The paddle across Lady Evelyn Lake proved to be uneventful.
 Given the prevailing winds, it is usually those paddlers crossing the lake from east to west that have problems.

 The trip ended with an easy portage around Mattawapika Dam; from there we paddled across the Montreal River to our vehicle parked at the Mowat Landing Cottages property.

 A put-in for either the north or south branch of the river will mean some shuttle arrangements.

 1. Self-shuttle with two vehicles:

 If you have two vehicles, you can do it yourself, leaving one at the put-in and one at the take-out at Mowat Landing.
 It would be free but there is a cost – i.e. about six hours spent jockeying cars back and forth.
 We did notice a few vehicles on the side of the road in a small parking area off Beauty Lake Road at the put-in on the Montreal River.

 At Mowat Landing, on Labour Day weekend the small parking area was full and vehicles lined the side of the gravel road for 100 meters.
 Many of them belong to people who have gone up to the fishing lodges on Lady Evelyn Lake and those people do not require permits to leave their vehicles there.
 Your vehicle would not stand out if it did not have a permit.
-We went with the worry-free option and left our vehicle on the Mowat Landing Cottages property; there is a $40. weekly charge for the service.
+We went with the worry-free option and left our vehicle on the Mowat Landing Cottages property; there is a $40. a week charge for the service.

 Their website has the following information as far as cost is concerned –